 Our Board of Directors

-Aha! is made up of a five member Board of Directors and two supporting members that meets twice per month to review scholarship applications, discuss fundraising opportunities, and advance the mission and vision of Aha!
+Aha! is made up of a five member Board of Directors that meets twice per month to review scholarship applications, discuss fundraising opportunities, and advance the mission and vision of Aha!

 I am passionate about the program and services offered by Western Colorado Educational services, as they have transformed my dyslexic son from a scared, confused and frightened kindergarten and 1st grade student that would cry at night because he could not read, understand and comprehend his homework.
 Into a confident and assured 4th grader who asked for books to read for Christmas.
 I am extremely grateful for the education and enlightenment that I have received from Western Colorado Educational Services.
 For now, I am a better father equipped with the tools to help my son.